Note

 pred = X.skb.apply(encoder).skb.apply(classifier, y=y)

-We can then obtain an estimator that performs the hyperparameter search with
+We can then obtain a pipeline that performs the hyperparameter search with

 .skb.get_grid_search()